-The 2020 Adopted Budget includes two operational changes that result in the service delivery level remaining the same or improving.
-OH will now fund staff positions in the Department of Finance and Administrative Services that oversee OH-funded projects to guarantee compliance with local wage laws.
+The 2020 Proposed Budget includes two operational changes that results in the service delivery remaining the same or improving.
+OH will now fund the staff in the positions in Finance and Administrative Services that oversee OH-funded projects to guarantee compliance with local wage laws.
 Previously, these positions were funded by Finance General.
-The budget also makes a change to OH's current homebuyer education program provided by a local non-profit.
+OH is also proposing a change in its current homebuyer education program provided by a local non-profit.
 This redesign aims to align the program with OH's broader work to help families purchase affordable homes and prevent displacement.